Servais de Condé: Family

 Servais' family was involved in practical textile work in the royal wardrobe.
 In September 1570 the passment (trimming) worker Benneth Garrust described as Servais' nephew completed a canopy called a "paile" for James VI of Scotland to use during the visit of the English ambassador.
-Benneth Garrust, known at the "Frenche pasmentier" became the keeper of the Scottish Royal tapestry collection in Edinburgh castle.
+Benneth Garrust, known at the "Frenche pasmentier", became the keeper of the Scottish Royal tapestry collection in Edinburgh castle.

-In March 1567 Benoist Garrous was the executor of a French bookbinder working in Edinburgh, Jhonn du Moullings.
+In March 1567 Benoist Garroust was the executor of a French bookbinder working in Edinburgh, Jhonn du Moullings.
 In the household list of that year, he was described as a "gens de mestier: passmentier".

 Servais' wife's name is not recorded, although she worked in the wardrobe at Holyroodhouse.
 Mary gave her an old black velvet cloak and a black damask gown lacking sleeves that had belonged to Mary of Guise in July 1565.
 In 1573 James Sandilands, 1st Lord Torphichen described how she and Benoist had furnished a room for him in Holyrood Palace with some tapestries and a bed recovered from Hamilton.

 Servais and his family returned to France, as Mary's letter of 1574 suggests.
 As late as July 1579 the Privy Council became aware of a chest in the possession of George Lord Seton containing clothes, textiles and two beds belonging to Mary which Servais had entrusted to him.